Gluesticks Blog

 • Recipes

-Home » Recipes » Appetizer Recipes
+Home » Recipes » Appetizers

-New Year’s Eve Fondue Party for Kids
+New Year's Eve Fondue Recipes (Cheese, Broth & Chocolate)

-Jump to Recipe
+↓ Jump to Recipe

 When I was 18 years old I flew out to visit some friends out of state and stayed with my aunt and uncle.
 It was such a fun trip.
-I got to spend New Years with them and visit with my cousins.
+I got to spend New Years Eve with them and visit with my cousins.
 My aunt made a cheese fondue for dinner one night and I loved it so much that I made it for my parents when I got home.
-It is such a fun dinner and now that I have kids of my own we still enjoy dusting off the fondue pot and making our favorite dips on New Year’s Eve!
+It is such a fun dinner and now that I have kids of my own we still enjoy dusting off the fondue pot and making our favorite dips on New Year's Eve!

 cheese and chocolate fondue set ups on table for New Year's Eve

-New Year’s Eve Fondue Party for Kids
+New Year's Eve Fondue Party Recipes

 Fondue is such a great kid-friendly dinner and activity.
 My kids love being able to be independent and especially like having a little buffet of items to choose from instead of me handing them a plate with food on it.